supnate/rekit/README.md

  * `component`: File name and class name: upper first letter.
 For example: `npm run add:component feature/my-component` will create files `MyComponent.js` and `MyComponent.less`.
  * `action`: Function name: camel case.
 For example: `npm run add:action feature/my-action` will create a function named `myAction` in actions.js.
  * `action type`: Constant name and value: upper snake case.
 Action types are created when an action is created.
 For example: `npm run add:action feature/my-action` will create a action type `MY_ACTION`.

+ For example, by running `npm run add:page home/my-page` will create a component named `MyPage.js` even if the provided component name is in kebab case.

 ### Add a feature